 For true island flavor, Samoan palusami is cooked in an umu, but most cooks do not have a pit oven available.
 Not to worry!
 An electric steamer is the most common method for many Polynesian families, and it makes the dish guaranteed tender!
 Simply place prepared palusamis in the steamer with the required amount of water and cook for at least 4 hours or more.

-Now place each packet side by side and cover it with another sheet of aluminum foil.
+Now place each packet side by side, making sure that it sits with the excess foil facing up and that the foil on the bottom has no holes which would allow water to seep inside.
+Cover it with another sheet of aluminum foil.
 Crimp it around the edges for a good seal and cook at 350 degrees for at least 3 1/2 – 4 hours.

 VARIATIONS: Making it really authentic!